xnuray98s/Saudi-News-Articles/README.md

 ## Conclusion
 - I have found that Local and Sport were the only sections that are present in all four newspapers
 - Top 4 most frequent words in Alriyadh are not Arabic
-- I have trained three models which are KNN, Decision trees and SVM, and found that SVM is the best model with 79.9% percision and 81.2% accurecy
+- I have trained three models which are KNN, Decision trees and SVM, and found that SVM is the best model with 79.9% precision and 81.2% accuracy